A Good Day at the Thrift Store – Wool Sweaters

 PLASTIC BINS

-I cut my bins down from 6 regular plus the mongo bin, to only 6 regular size bins.
+I reduced my bins from 6 regular-size bins plus the Mongo bin to 6 regular-size bins.
 Yea!
 It feels so nice.

 SORT IN COLORS

-Label the bins so you can easily see at a glance where things are.
+Label the bins so you can easily see where things are.

-I also keep smaller box, or you can even use a bag, for the tiny scraps of felted wool scraps.
-These I save for laundry dryer balls.
-For more information about making these gems, check out this blog post.
+I also keep a smaller box, or you can even use a bag, for the tiny scraps of felted wool.

 So, there you have it.
 I hope this LONG post was helpful to you in some way.

-If you have a great idea or have questions, please feel free to chime in and leave a comment.
+If you have a great idea or questions, please feel free to comment.

-Have fun sorting, sewing, and of course, SMILING!
+Have fun sorting, sewing, and of course, keep SMILING!

 Jan Howell